 The pre/post-test for Table Service was successfully completed by 49 students.
 The results for each site were averaged.
 The results of the pre/post-test for Table Service are illustrated in Figure 2.
 The average pre-test score across all participants was 5.6.
-The average post-test score across all participants was 5.3% (range 12.2-227.8 by site).
+The average post-test score across all participants was 7.3.
+The average percent increase across all students and sites was 55.3% (range 12.2-227.8 by site).